 He’s not the only one.
 Randall Munroe, who writes the popular webcomic XKCD, has a popular feature wherein people on the Internet write in to ask for scientific solutions to bizarre problems.
 This ranges from the sun suddenly going out, or what happens if you launch an arrow in low gravity.

 People often ask about nuking tropical storms.
 “This question gets submitted a lot,” Munroe wrote on his website.

 Both Murnoe and Feltgen are thankful for Chris Landsea, who works at the National Hurricane Center–a branch of the National Weather Service that monitors tropical storms.
 Landsea wrote a definitive article on the NHC’s website explaining why Reed’s theory of tropical storm vaporization is a terrible idea.

 The main difficulty with using explosives to modify hurricanes is the amount of energy required.
-A fully developed hurricane can release heat energy at a rate of 5 to 20×1013 watts and converts less than 10% of the heat into the mechanical energy of the wind.
+A fully developed hurricane can release heat energy at a rate of five to 20-by-1013 watts and converts less than 10 percent of the heat into the mechanical energy of the wind.
 The heat release is equivalent to a 10-megaton nuclear bomb exploding every 20 minutes.
-According to the 1993 World Almanac, the entire human race used energy at a rate of 1013 watts in 1990, a rate less than 20% of the power of a hurricane.
+According to the 1993 World Almanac, the entire human race used energy at a rate of 1013 watts in 1990, a rate less than 20 percent of the power of a hurricane.

 Despite Reed’s calculations, Landsea argued that most tropical storms are just stronger than nukes.
 And he’s not even taking into account the aftermath of such an experiment.
 The fallout from a nuclear hurricane could be horrendous.